mileweb/docs-content-legal/docs/privacy.md

 ## 4. Sharing your personal data

-We will only share your information with {% title %}-authorised third parties for specific purposes related to the services we are offering you such as through our account management database.
+We will only share your information with {{title}}-authorised third parties for specific purposes related to the services we are offering you such as through our account management database.
 We do not allow third-parties to use your personal information for any other purposes.

 We may have to share your personal data as required with regulatory authorities or with law enforcement agencies.

-We may use other companies and individuals to work on our behalf or to review information in order to help us make decisions for the benefit of {% title %} and its customers.
+We may use other companies and individuals to work on our behalf or to review information in order to help us make decisions for the benefit of {{title}} and its customers.
 This may include statistical analysis, market research, IT processing, insurance providers, and credit agencies.

 We make commercially reasonable efforts to ensure that our affiliates and business partners protect your information consistent with this Privacy Statement.